ufukty/gohandlers/docs/reference/glossary/binding-and-tags.md

 -   `Name` comes from the JSON body
 -   `Age` is parsed from `?age=3`

-gohandlers will generate code to assemble the entire struct from these parts—no manual parsing required.
+Gohandlers will generate code to assemble the entire struct from these parts—no manual parsing required.

 ---